 My interest in holding public office began at an early age.
 When I was five, my father, Steve Roberts, ran a successful campaign to become President of the Knoxville City School Board.
 He and my mother, Debbie, were both public school teachers which gave him a first-hand perspective on the administration of the Knoxville school system.
 Through his campaign and tenure as president, he showed me that a “regular person” could actually make positive changes to his community.

 My interest in public service only grew from there.
 I earned a Bachelor of Arts in Political Science from the University of Tennessee.
 After graduating with highest honors, I took a job with the State Senate and then with the Department of Economic and Community Development in Nashville under Governor Phil Bredesen.
 I thoroughly enjoyed my time in state government but felt called to follow in my parents’ footsteps, so I returned to UT-Knoxville where I earned a Master of Science in Education.
 I completed my teaching internship at West High School and accepted a position at Clarksville High School in Clarksville, TN teaching government & history.
 Clarksville is also where I met my husband, Ruf, though Knoxville was still pulling me back.
 We got married in Knoxville in 2011 and never left.
-I took a teaching position at Austin-East High School and Ruf started a handyman service, Fountain City Fix It.
-We still live in Fountain City with our sweet children, Josephine, born in 2013, and Finn born two years later.
+I took a teaching position at Austin-East High School and Ruf started a handyman service.
+We still live in Fountain City with our sweet children, Josephine and Finn.

 Current Employment